guowenbin90/AI-MachineLearning/Course Structure.md

 - My identifier doesn't have great recall, but it does have good precision.
 That means whenever a POI gets flagged in my test set, I know with a lot of confidence that it's very likely to be a real POI and not a false alarm.
 On the other hand, the price I pay for this is that I sometimes miss real POIs, since I'm effectively reluctant to pull the trigger on edge cases.

 [Receiver operating characteristic (ROC)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) curve: plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
-- The true-positive rate is also known as sensitivity, recall or probability of detection[9] in machine learning.
-The false-positive rate is also known as probability of false alarm[9] and can be calculated as (1 − specificity).
+- The true-positive rate is also known as sensitivity, recall or probability of detection in machine learning.
+The false-positive rate is also known as probability of false alarm and can be calculated as (1 − specificity).